 Colorado ranks last nationwide for kindergarten vaccination rates and is well below the 95 percent vaccination rate needed to achieve herd immunity.

 What is herd immunity?
-Many people are not able to get vaccines, such as babies or those with compromised immune systems.
+Many people are not able to get vaccines, such as babies or those with compromised immune systems, like patients who have just received chemotherapy, for example.
 When a population reaches a certain vaccination rate, fewer people will get sick and spread diseases, protecting those who are unable to get vaccines themselves.

 In 2017, 23,228 children attended Colorado schools without protection from one or more immunizations.